feer-rodriguess90/Data_Generator/README.md

 - Thanks to the contributors of the `random` module in Python.

 ## Additional Notes
-  - In case of sensitive bugs like security vulnerabilities, please contact feer.rodriguess90@gmail.com directly instead of using issue tracker.
+  - In case of sensitive bugs like security vulnerabilities, please contact <br />
+    feer.rodriguess90@gmail.com directly instead of using issue tracker. <br />
-    We value your effort to improve the security and privacy of this project!
+    We value your effort to improve the security and privacy of this project! <br />

 ## Author

 *  **Fernanda Rodrigues**

-Please follow on github and join us!
+Please follow on github and join us! <br />
 Thanks to visiting me and good coding!